Kruez0/sp/Hw3/README.md

 # Pseudo Assembly Code
-> I understand, Chatgpt helped me understand it more when I don't understand.
+> The other part was done by looking at laoshi's code.
+Chatgpt helped me understand it more when I don't understand.
 ```
 PS C:\CSIE\SEM 4\System Programming\sp\Hw3>
 >> gcc -w C4.c -o C4